 The American Cancer Society recommends against MRI screening for women whose lifetime risk of breast cancer is less than 15%.

-There’s not enough evidence to make a recommendation for or against yearly MRI screening for women who have a moderately increased risk of breast cancer (a lifetime risk of 15% to 20% according to risk assessment tools that are based mainly on family history) or who may be at increased risk of breast cancer based on certain factors, such as:
+There’s not enough evidence to make a recommendation for or against yearly MRI screening for women who have a higher lifetime risk based on certain factors, such as:

 If MRI is used, it should be in addition to, not instead of, a screening mammogram.
-This is because although an MRI is more likely to detect cancer than a mammogram, it may still miss some cancers that a mammogram would detect.
+This is because although an MRI is more likely to find cancer than a mammogram, it may still miss some cancers that a mammogram would find.

 Most women at high risk should begin screening with MRI and mammograms when they are 30 and continue for as long as they are in good health.
-But a woman at high risk should make the decision to start with her health care providers, taking into account personal circumstances and preferences.
+But this is a decision that should be made with a woman's health care providers, taking into account her personal circumstances and preferences.

-Several risk assessment tools, with names such as the Gail model, the Claus model, and the Tyrer-Cuzick model, are available to help health professionals estimate a woman’s breast cancer risk.
-These tools give approximate, rather than precise, estimates of breast cancer risk based on different combinations of risk factors and different data sets.
+Several risk assessment tools can help health professionals estimate a woman’s breast cancer risk.
+These tools give rough estimates of breast cancer risk, based on different combinations of risk factors and different data sets.

-Risk assessment tools (like the Gail model, for example) that are not based mainly on family history are not appropriate to use with the ACS guidelines to decide if a woman should have MRI screening.
+Risk assessment tools that include family history in first-degree relatives (parents, siblings, and children) and second-degree relatives (such as aunts and cousins) on both sides of the family should be used with the ACS guidelines to decide if a woman should have MRI screening.
 The use of any of the risk assessment tools and its results should be discussed by a woman with her health care provider.